hariharsubramanyam/vrmfa-backend/README.md

 * `.gitignore` - List of files to omit from the Git repo (I use `virtualenv`, so I've ignored my `virtualenv` directory)
 * `src/` - The source code
   * `main.py` - The main entry point of the application.
-  * `reset_db.py` - Reset the database by dropping the tables used by the scraper and recreating them.
   * `models/` - Useful data structures
     * `imagedata.py` - Represents an image that can be placed in the museum.
   * `deviantart/` - Contains the logic for interacting with DeviantArt